pepopowitz/tight-feedback-loops/src/slides/03_tdd.md

 ???

-All of the test cases serve as documentation of the system
+All of the small, granular test cases serve as documentation of the system

 ---
 class: title